JaidenBaker/gcCommandScheduler/README.md

 The plugin will automatically create a table if one is not found matching the name in the config.yml file.

-The plugin checks the database at a regular interval, and gets all rows from the database that have a status of “pending” and a which_server that matches the plugin’s target server.
+The plugin checks the database at a regular interval, and gets all rows from the database that have a status of “pending” and a which_server that matches the plugin’s target server written in the config.yml file.
 It then checks that the player specified in player_username is either online or is the console.
 If so, the plugin runs the Minecraft command in to_execute, updates the timestamp_executed value to the plugin’s current time and sets the status to “executed”.

 ## Configuration ##
 The plugin comes with a config.yml file under the GCCommandScheduler folder where you can change: